 Late winter or early spring is the best time to trim roses.
 Pruning triggers fresh, healthy new growth, which is exactly what you want to do in the spring.

-But you don’t want to do it too early, or a hard freeze could kill the tender new growth.
-On the flip side, pruning too late, you could end up cutting off most of the flowers for the year.
+But don’t do it too early, or a hard freeze could kill the tender new growth.
+On the flip side, pruning too late could end up cutting off most of the flowers for the year.

 You can prune rose bushes as soon as you see the buds starting to pop, or you can wait until the leaves are just beginning to grow.